jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/investigators.md

 Curse and Bless tokens are back.
 So combine cards from Innsmouth Corruption

-### Rules to take care of

-* Elusive
-* Alert is for Evade failure
-* Track the resident interactions

 ### [Hank Samson](https://arkhamdb.com/card/10015)

-[First deck was not strong enough]((https://arkhamdb.com/deck/view/4254493).
+[First deck was not strong enough](https://arkhamdb.com/deck/view/4254493).
 [Second run Hank deck](https://arkhamdb.com/deck/view/4910692) after upgrade of keep faith, fire axe (2), token of faith, survival technique and marine compass.
 Then ancient covenant.

+Cards from TFOHV to consider:
+Pelt shipment, sparrow mask, matchbox, long shot, elaborate distraction, leather coat, pushed to the limit, wrong place right time, look at I found,

+Upgrade to consider:
+strong armed, hatched, second wind, hunting jacket, fire axe, devil,persitence, mariner’s compass, dark horse Eucatastrophe, elder sign amulet, bullet vest.

 He can tank damage/horror for other investigators and effectively has 10 health and sanity combined.
 He can take damage/horror for other investigators during the assign step (not his allies).
 Works well with cards that let him profit from, transfer, or heal damage.